 Soccer fever has hit the campus at Lake Tahoe Community College!
-The men's and women's intercollegiate teams have kicked off their 2014 seasons with a strong start.
-The men's team, under Coach Ben Wade, is now ranked #1 in the state and #14 in the nation!
-Although it took a while to get things cookin', the Coyote women's team, led by Coach Christian DeLeon, is now on a winning streak and made history in their first homegame!
+The men's and women's intercollegiate teams kicked off their 2014 seasons with a strong start.
+And the community is responding: home game attendance has been great, with enthusiastic crowds turning out for our home doubleheaders.
 Explore both team's webpages in the links on the left, and get your own handy-dandy game schedule for both teams by clicking here.

 The Story Behind LTCC's New Mascot & Logo